data-preservation-programs/singularity/docs/cli-reference/datasource/add/pcloud.md

       This is only required when you want to use the cleanup command.
 Due to a bug in the pcloud API the required API does not support OAuth authentication so we have to rely on user password authentication for it.

-   --pcloud-password
-      Your pcloud password.

-   --pcloud-token
-      OAuth Access Token as a JSON blob.

 OPTIONS: